jullinator/editron/README.md

 ## Purpose

-Writing your own IDE editor app.
-It should provide the benefits of:
 - *Managing* files and folder IN-APP (viewing and searching)
 - source *Control* (rolling back)
 - *Documenting* your code.
 I.E. if using a function from different module => hover to view the functions [return type, purpose, input, comments]